 Microgenesis shows how languaging, far from being reducible to a two-dimensional structural distinction between the associative (paradigmatic) and syntagmatic axes of coordination, crystallizes multiple lines of flight such as archaic affects, bodily habits, desires, fantasy, feeling, imagery, neurohormonal flows, oneiric elements, values, and so on (see also Bondì, 2017).
 Catherine's recounting to me of Chubby's encounter with the food stick reveals other fixings and stabilizations, including the territorialisation of an interworld that includes me, Catherine, and Chubby.
 Her desires and fantasies with respect to Chubby.
 Her acting out of these fantasies through bodily mimesis partly under verbal guidance.
-Her narrativisation of her daily life.
+Her narrativisation of her experience to me.
+The separation of Chubby-time from the other periodisations of her daily life.
 The abstract machine of languaging brings together component processes from different scalar levels of social semiotic organisation:

-L+1: The connecting of what Guattari (2016/2011: 146) calls the $\ll$ dominant social stratifications $\gg$ to the abstract mchine;
+L+1: The connecting of what Guattari (2016/2011: 146) calls the " dominant social stratifications " to the abstract mchine;